 Simulator parameters that vary within a certain range can be controlled in two ways - using either relative or absolute value change.
 In the first case, the value is changed step by step using an encoder or two +/- buttons, in the second case - using some absolute positioning sensor.

-Also, you can directly control such parameters as instrument lighting, trims, pointer position in some instruments (for example, radio altimeter), using analog sensors instead of rotary encoders.
+Also, you can control such parameters as instrument lighting, trims, pointer position in some instruments (for example, radio altimeter), using analog sensors instead of rotary encoders.

 The SimVimX plugin receives data from the master board and converts sensor movement range into the range of dataref values and sends a new value to X-Plane every time the sensor position is changed by one step of predifined precision (sensitivity).